MukeshMishraReloaded/MukeshMishraReloaded/README.md

 - 👋 Hi, I’m @MukeshMishraReloaded
 - 👀 I’m interested in data sciences, AI and ML.
 - 🌱 I’m currently learning Linear Algebra, calculus and Maths for ML.
-- 💞️ I’m looking to collaborate on MLOps.
+- 💞️ I’m looking to collaborate on AI, ML & MLOps.
 - 📫 How to reach me writeto.mukeshmishra@gmail.com
 - 😄 Pronouns: He, him
 - ⚡ Fun fact: Fun lies in the eyes of the beholder :-)